Ena Lamont Stewart: Life and career

 Stewart was the daughter of a Church of Scotland minister whose family was originally from Canada and had settled in Glasgow.
-She worked as the librarian of Baillie's Reference Library.

 She married the Scottish actor Jack Stewart and had a son, William.
 The couple both joined Glasgow's MSU Repertory Theatre in Rutherglen.

 She was disturbed by the poverty in the Gorbals, and by the sight of "shawly women".
-She became a receptionist at the Sick Children's Hospital and witnessed malnutrition and other diseases.
+Furthermore, she became a receptionist at the Sick Children's Hospital and witnessed malnutrition and other diseases.

+She later worked as the librarian of Baillie's Reference Library.

 Stewart was, with Joan Ure and Ada F Kay, a founder member of the Scottish Society of Playwrights, having called with Hector MacMillan and John Hall the meeting which decided to establish the Society in September 1973, and the Scottish League of Dramatists.

 Plays

 Stewart's first play was Distinguished Company.
-Her second play was Starched Aprons about the everyday trials of hospital life.
+Her second play was Starched Aprons, about the everyday trials of hospital life.

 She wrote Men Should Weep in two days.
 Both plays were commercial successes.
 However, her subsequent plays were turned down for production.

 Men Should Weep was a major theatrical landmark for the representation of Scottish, class and gender issues.
 Glasgow Unity Theatre first performed the play at the Athenaeum Theatre, Glasgow, on 30 January 1947.
 After the company closed in 1951, the play fell into obscurity.
 Stewart revised her play in the 1970s, and it was revived for the 1982 Clydebuilt Season.
 The play saw the light of day again in 2005 when it was rated one of the top 50 plays of the last century.